Custom Kitchen Cabinetry

 The galley kitchen is the simplest and most cost-effective layout, perfect for small spaces and popular among first-time buyers.
 This layout can be built using standard styles and sizes.
 Galley kitchens are focused on making the optimum functional use of the space available, with an emphasis on efficiency and practicality.
 Preparation, cooking and sink areas are usually laid out along one wall, with the facing wall being dedicated to storage in the form of cabinetry and shelving.

 Whereas galley kitchens work with two facing walls, L-shaped kitchens are arranged on walls at right angles to one another.
 This is the most common layout, usually finished off with a fridge-freezer combo at one end, and with cooking and cleaning up areas on separate walls.
-There is a variety of storage options that can be built into an L-shaped layout.
+There are a variety of built-in cabinetry designs if you are thinking about storage options for the L-shaped layout.
 It provides enough room for a breakfast bar or dining table, or even a center island.

 Where there is more room available, a U-shaped kitchen is a perfect option.
 This layout offers easy access to separate washing, cooking and preparation areas, with plenty of floor space to move in between.